-- 5 star rating in total
+- 5-star rating in total

-- Adult Occupant 91% – The iX was awarded full marks in the protecting all critical body areas in the event of a severe side impact into a barrier and pole.
-The knees and femurs of the driver and passenger is well protected at the front, this includes occupants sat in different positions and of all sizes.
+- Adult Occupant 91% – The iX was awarded full marks in protecting all critical body areas in the event of a severe side impact into a barrier and pole.
+The knees and femurs of the driver and passenger are well protected at the front, this includes occupants sitting in different positions and of all sizes.
 In a frontal accident with another car, the BMW iX will act aggressively towards the other vehicle.
 The iX scored well in protecting occupant’s heads and all critical body areas except for the passenger’s chest which was scored as adequately safe.
 Overall whiplash protection for all occupants was rated as good in the event of a rear-end collision.
 This EV will notify the emergency services in the event of an accident thanks to its e-Call system.

 - Child Occupant 87% – Very similar to the previous cars, the iX offers very good safety for children.
 In a front and side impact, all critical body parts are well protected.
 The front passenger airbag can also be disabled allowing a child to be sat and secured rearward-facing.

 - Vulnerable Road Users 73% – The iX offers an active bonnet, this, as mentioned previously, detects when the car is in contact with a pedestrian and will lift the bonnet to create a ‘cushion’ between the pedestrian’s head and the hard components of the car.
 In test conditions, this BMW tested well in protecting the head and legs of the pedestrian in the whole Euro NCAP overall.
 The AEB system performed well at detecting surrounding vulnerable pedestrians and cyclists, avoiding collisions in most cases.